Signs You Are Driving On Bad Tires

 tir-hydroplaning

-Matter of fact, new tires start hydroplaning at an average speed of 50 mph.
+Matter of fact, new tires tend to hydroplane at an average speed of 50 mph.
 Obviously, the stability of the vehicle on wet surfaces also depends a lot on how hard it rains or how thick the water is on the road.
-In addition, we must admit that most of us do not drive with new tires.
+In addition, we have to admit that most of us do not drive with brand-new tires all the time.
 As such, we should expect the effect of hydroplaning at an average speed of 40- 45 mph (with some error margin depending on the tire design), which is more or less, expected and normal.

 When Is Hydroplaning A Problem?